samparkewolfe/Sound_Control/README.md

 #### Grab n Play

 #### Models
-* UI BUG: If you click the record button, take your mouse away from the button and unclick, the button stays on.

 #### Sample Player
-* BUG: when run is pressed instrument automatically changes to most recent sample.
-(Done)

 #### Granulator
+* Add Volume Slider.

 ## New Samples
 * Rock samples.
 * Make some ourselves on garage band.
-    * Deffo acoustic instruments.
-    * Orchestral pop covers.
+    * Acoustic Orchestral instruments.
+    * Pop Covers.
-    * Group loops.
+    * Group & Solo loops.
-    * Sax Groups.
-    * Discordant sounds.
+    * Discordant & harmonic Sounds.
-    * Solo instrument loops.
-    * Strings and Brass.
-    * Same motif on lots of different instruments.
+    * Repeated motif on different instruments.
-    * Samples which progress after each other (possible whole songs)
+    * Loops which in order complete a song.

 ## New Functionality
-* Using a mouse as a controller.
-(Done)
+* Midi Note Generator.
+    * Instrument lets you choose a range of integers between 0 - 127.
+    * Train a model to classify to those values.
+	* Instrument then outputs those values to a midi channel.

+* Micro-bit Conductive Touch
+    * Touch one of the 3 conductive inputs as an input.

 * Squeez-ables.